PAY RANGE: 15

 • microprocessors, multiplexers, modems, and microwave telemetry

-• computer hardware configuration, software function and configuration as they are related to digital electronic and instrumentation equipment functions for the instrumentation specialty
+• computer hardware configuration, software function and configuration as they are related to digital electronic and instrumentation equipment functions for the Electronic Equipment & Instrumentation specialty

-• the methods involved in troubleshooting, repairing, calibrating and maintaining digital and analog electronic equipment for the instrumentation specialty
+• the methods involved in troubleshooting, repairing, calibrating and maintaining digital and analog electronic equipment for the Electronic Equipment & Instrumentation specialty

 • mathematics (particularly algebra) and electricity, as it refers to the functions and operations of electronic equipment